Write a little about yourself. Just a paragraph will do.

 question everyone seems to ask: "What are you looking for on

-of not seeking out any specific thing.
+importance of not seeking out any specific thing.
 I used to.
-There have been
+There

-times, for example, where I looked for something purely physical.
+have been times, for example, when I looked for something purely

-There have been times where I looked for someone to spend "all" my
+physical.
+There have been times when I looked for someone to spend

-time around.
-There have been times where I looked for folks to just
+"all" my time around.
+There have been times when I looked for folks

-do fun things with.
-What's made itself clear since starting this
+to just do fun things with.
+What's made itself clear since starting

-ridiculous online dating venture is that preconceptions just muck
+this whole online dating fiasco is that preconceptions just don't